sideshowtee1003/Agent-Based-Modelling/README.md

 - The end user can run/quit the model through a GUI, aswell as adjust the number of agents before running (wolves and sheep).

-## Getting Started and Installtion
+## Getting Started and Installation

  - When developing this software, the Anaconda software was utilised, available here: https://www.anaconda.com/distribution/
  - The use of Anaconda is recommended, as this installation comes bundled with Python and many useful libraries.